 — Did fashion designers take note of this new desire for comfort?

 — The demand for comfort and everyday urban uniforms did not start with the pandemic.
 Even before it, there was a trend called ‘athleisure’ — sportswear for leisure: leggings, sweatpants, hoodies, T-shirts and sneakers.
 The pandemic only strengthened it and, of course, fashion designers could not but respond to the heightened consumer demand.

-We see such ‘pyjama chic’ reflected in what stores are offering now, and on Instagram; the number of local brands that sew comfortable clothes for everyday urban living has only increased.
+We see such ‘pyjama chic’ reflected in what stores are offering now, and on Instagram (property of Meta, which has been recognised as an extremist organisation in Russia); the number of local brands that sew comfortable clothes for everyday urban living has only increased.
 And there is certainly a demand for all this.

 — In the U.S. in the summer of 2020, Vogue magazine, leader of the fashion world, ran stories about saleswomen and cashiers.
 In the UK, the magazine ran a cover photo of workers in ‘industries that have not stopped working during the pandemic’ and articles about teachers, doctors, couriers and cleaning staff.
 Is this a temporary phenomenon or the start of something new?